r3sPawN/client-server-api/README.md

-React to-do-list and node.js server that connects to mongodb.
+React to-do-list and employees list, whit node.js server that connects to mongodb.